camtrees/camtrees.github.io/cam-staff-pages/index.md

 # {{ page.title }}

 While CAM Staff may find all sections of this CAMTREES Database website useful, the **Project Roadmap** is likely to be of particular interest.
-This section provides an overview of planned enhancements, upcoming work, and the future direction of the CAMTREES Database system.
+The roadmap provides an overview of planned enhancements, upcoming work, and the future direction of the CAMTREES Database system.